+ART-128 Art and Industry

+Explores the relationship between art, mass production and the steady, habitual effort of making.
+Topics of inquiry include the Arts and Crafts Movement, the birth of industry and technology, and how 20th and 21st-century artists have responded to the frenzy of mass production and consumerism.
+Artworks are created using varying methods of mass production such as tile making, mold making and surface decoration techniques as a way to explore repetitive modes of making.

 ART-131 Sculpture: Do, Undo, Redo

 Practices the inherent creative aspects of making, unmaking and remaking in response to these various states of transformation.
 Artworks are made using clay and other sculptural materials while documenting the exploratory processes through drawing, photography and more.